cswl/AnLinux-Scripts/README.md

 ## Bootstraping System

+Note: Only Ubuntu, Debian, Kali are bootstrap using the script, others are docker image without modification.

 Script located it Scripts/Bootstrap are used to bootstrap the system, to bootstrap a system, simply run:

 > ./bootstrap.sh <architecture> /path/to/bootstrap